BQSKit/bqskit/docs/guides/distributing.md

 While spawning the server, we spawn the lower-level managers first, then work our way up until we complete the runtime with a server.
-The lowest-level workers and managers can be spawned the same as above, but now we spawn the next-level up managers by passing in the ip address of the lower-level managers:
+The lowest-level workers and managers can be spawned the same as above, but now we spawn the next-level up managers by passing in the IP address of the lower-level managers:

 ```sh